Industry Analysis & Industry Trends

 Industry Report - Industry Locations Chapter

 The geographic spread of establishments in this industry mirrors the distribution of gasoline sales, which in turn reflects US population distribution and the presence of reliable public transport infrastructure.
 Gas stations are located where trucking establishments are highly concentrated (i.e. areas where the output from industrial, manufacturing and agricultural production are high).
-However, the share of industry revenue derived from specific regions is more important.
-The Southeast is the leading gas-consuming region in the country, accounting for about 23.0% of gas stations and 25.0% of the US population.
-The region also depends heavily on automobiles for traveling.
+Furthermore, industry establishments are most densely concentrated in the Mid-Atlantic, with nearly 10.0% of total gas stations residing in New Jersey.